Last updated on March 16th, 2020 at 02:23 pm

 But the Marathon Seafood Festival is the oldest seafood festival in the Keys.
 It was founded 40 years ago by commercial fishermen, and it’s the fishermen (members of the Organized Fishermen of Florida) who catch and cook all of the seafood.
 Their wives bake the key lime pies and desserts, according to event coordinator Leah Luckin.

-The event, now the second most popular festival in the Keys after Key West Fantasy Fest, has grown to include music, a fine art show, boat show, rides and games and booths selling products ranging seagrass hats to sculptures made from old lobster traps.
+The event, now the second most popular festival in the Keys after Key West Fantasy Fest, has grown to include live music, a fine art show, boat show, rides and games and booths selling products ranging seagrass hats to sculptures made from old lobster traps.
 There are more than 200 vendors.

 Seafood, fresh off the boat, however, is the real reason more than 25,000 people are expected during the two-day festival.